 Use of Force – How to recognize signs of Aggression and Potential Attack

 There are circumstances under Section 25 of the Criminal Code (Canada)that provide protection for a Security Guard who uses force on the job, however; it also holds the guard accountable for his or her actions.
 This means if a guard uses excessive force, or uses force inappropriately, they can be charged under the criminal code.
 This is why it’s important to determine what constitutes reasonable force and what situations might warrant it.
-You can get this invaluable training by taking our in person Toronto Use of Force course, also offered in Ottawa, Hamilton and Scarborough.
+You can get this invaluable training by taking our online Use of Force course.
 There will be times on the job when the Use of Force may be necessary for self defense or to ward off an attack, but how do you know when you are being threatened?

 One of the important topics covered in our course is how to recognize potential signs of attack on the job and how to tell if someone is aggressive.
 Read on to learn more.

 How much force can a security guard use?

 Section 25 of the Criminal Code (Canada) provides protection for persons who must use force to carry out their responsibilities such as those in the security industry.
 If you have to use force to make an arrest, remove a trespasser, conduct a search, or seize articles, you are within your rights as long as your actions are reasonable given the circumstances and the amount of force used is no more than is necessary to accomplish the job.

 What are the early warning signs for violent attack?
 How do I know when someone is threatening?

 While there are several factors security guards must take into consideration when accessing a situation for the use of force, a big part of that assessment is understanding and evaluating signs that someone may be threatening.
 A subject may exhibit behavior that can help determine whether or not they are about to attack.
 The following are identified by the Canadian Association of Chiefs of Police as signs of a potential attack:

 - Emotional venting